JungleComputing/constellation-rust/README.md

 - Enhance ConstellationError functionality and insert appropriate error messages where returned
 - Simplify API as much as possible, while maintaining expressivness
 - Publish on crates, add links to documentation and crate on this github page

+##### Possible improvements to increase speedup of multithreading
+- Some elements can perhaps be removed from structs which are copied/passed around a lot with every activity/event (such as identifiers).
+- Minimizing methods/variables that are inside the shared structures wrapped in mutexes, to avoid dead-waiting.
+- Figuring out a better way for the multi-thread handler to distribute work.
+Currently, it can be a bottle-neck if a huge amount of activities are submitted in a short time.
+It currently locks the thread work queues to insert any newly added activity, also it locks them to check the length.